Powerlearnproject/se-day1-assignment-musa-ayeni/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+1. Unit Testing:
+Unit testing involves testing individual components or functions of a software application in isolation.

+Key points:
+- Focuses on verifying the correctness of the smallest testable parts of code
+- Usually written and run by developers
+- Helps catch bugs early in the development process
+- Enables easier refactoring and maintenance

+2. Integration Testing:
+Integration testing verifies that different modules or services work together correctly.

+Key points:
+- Tests the interfaces between components/modules
+- Identifies issues in component interactions
+- Can be done incrementally or all at once ("big bang" approach)
+- Helps ensure that integrated components meet specified requirements

+3. System Testing:
+System testing evaluates the complete, integrated software system.

+Key points:
+- Tests the entire application in an environment similar to production
+- Verifies that the system meets specified requirements
+- Includes functional and non-functional testing (e.g., performance, security)
+- Identifies issues that couldn't be caught in earlier testing phases

+4. Acceptance Testing:
+Acceptance testing determines if the software meets the customer's requirements and is ready for delivery.

+Key points:
+- Often performed by end-users or clients
+- Verifies that the software meets business requirements and is ready for real-world use
+- Can include alpha and beta testing phases
+- May lead to final adjustments before software release

+Importance in Software Quality Assurance:
+These testing types are crucial for ensuring software quality because they:

+1. Detect defects at different stages of development
+2. Ensure the software meets both technical and business requirements
+3. Improve overall reliability and user satisfaction
+4. Reduce the cost of fixing bugs by catching them early
+5. Provide confidence in the software's functionality and performance.

 #Part 2: Introduction to AI and Prompt Engineering